A random matrix perspective of cultural structure: groups or redundancies?: Discussion

-A central question for the rest of the study was whether the structural modes identified in Sec.~\ref{Empir_1} are just signatures of correlations between cultural features or, more interestingly, signatures of cultural groups.
-The former hypothesis goes along with the idea that some of the items in the questionnaire are similar to each other.
-The latter hypothesis goes along with the idea of coexistence, within the geographical region from which the empirical data was obtained, of several types of individuals, where each type could correspond, for instance, to a certain political affiliations, assuming that each affiliation comes a long with a certain set of values, opinions or beliefs.
-Even more interesting is the possibility that structural modes correspond to groups that form around cultural prototypes~\cite{Stivala, Babeanu_2} associated to a small number of universal ``rationalities'' or ``ways of life''~\cite{Thompson}.
-This hypothesis has been shown to be compatible with some generic structural properties of culture, provided that prototype mixing is in place~\cite{Babeanu_2}.
+A central question for the rest of the study was whether the structural modes identified in Sec.~\ref{Empir_1} are just signatures of redundancies between cultural features or, more interestingly, signatures of cultural groups.
+The former hypothesis was based on the idea that some of the items in the questionnaire are semantically related to each other.
+The latter hypothesis was based on the idea of coexistence, within the geographical region from which the empirical data was obtained, of several types of individuals, where each type could correspond, for instance, to a certain political affiliation, assuming that each affiliation comes along with a certain set of values, opinions or beliefs.
+Even more interesting was the possibility that structural modes correspond to groups that form around cultural prototypes~\cite{Stivala, Babeanu_2} associated to a small number of universal ``rationalities'' or ``ways of life''~\cite{Thompson}.
+This hypothesis had been shown to be compatible with some generic structural properties of culture, provided that prototype mixing is in place~\cite{Babeanu_2}.
+Note that individuals that are strongly associated to one cultural group do not need to know each other and not even to be close to each other in terms of geography or social network, but just to have a significant ideological overlap.